Astrophysics (Index)About

 It is generally accepted that there exists a age-metallicity relation (AMR) for stars and groups of coeval stars such as galactic clusters, i.e., some correlation between the age of the star (or group of stars) and its metallicity

-In a gas, metallicity affects optical thickness: the higher the metallicity, the optically thinner.
+In a gas, metallicity affects optical thickness: at a given mass density, the higher the metallicity, the optically thinner.

 The phrase bulk metallicity has been used to refer to: